vitorbritto/sublime-devdocs/README.md

 # Search DevDocs

 ## About
 This is a [Sublime Text](http://www.sublimetext.com) plugin allowing you to easily search the DevDocs documentation.

-The plugin code is based on [Can I Use It Search Plugin](https://github.com/Azd325/sublime-text-caniuse) by Tim Kleinschmidt (tim.kleinschmidt@gmail.com)
+The plugin code is based on the [Stackoverflow Plugin](https://github.com/ericmartel/Sublime-Text-2-Stackoverflow-Plugin) script by Eric Martel.

 ## Usage

+### Search by selection
 Highlight text, right click & click "Search DevDocs" to open a new tab on your web browser with the info.

+### Search by input
+1. Open your command pallete with `ctrl + shift + p` (Linux/Windows) or `cmd + shift + p` (OS X)
+2. Type "devdocs"
+3. Click on "Search From Input"
+4. Type your keyword

-You can also use the shortcut.
+***You can also use the shortcut (`ctrl + shift + d`).***

+> To search a specific documentation, type its name and a space before your keyword. (e.g: js date)

 ## Installation
 The easiest way to install this is with [Package Control](http://wbond.net/sublime\_packages/package\_control).